librenms/librenms/doc/Support/Configuration.md

 ```php
 $config['smokeping']['pings']           = 10;
 ```
 Should be equal to "pings" in your smokeping config.
+On Debian/Ubuntu, this is set in `/etc/smokeping/config.d/Database`.

 You can also set it to less than the value of "pings" in your smokeping config if you don't want LibreNMS to graph all of the ping data.

 ```php
 $config['nfsen_enable'] = 0;